-If you've heard of marketing automation or are just now starting to uncover what makes it "all the rave" within the sales & marketing community, this article will be a wonderful introduction for you.
+If you've heard of marketing automation or are just now starting to uncover what makes it a "must-have" within the inbound marketing and sales community, this article will be a wonderful introduction for you.

-Here's what we'll cover in the article below:
+Here's what we'll cover in this introductory article:

 - What marketing automation is.